abel-castro/basic_analytics/README.md

 Get the GeoLite2-City and GeoLite2-Country files from https://dev.maxmind.com/ and put them in to the /app/data directory.

 ### Development
-- Create a .env file from the template env_template_dev with the desired values.
+- Create a .env file from the template env_template with the desired values.

 - Build the development image: ```docker-compose build ```